 It’s my favorite way to fill hardware holes in, so I started there.

-Typically, I would have filled in the damaged veneer on top with Bondo… and probably would have filled the leaves with Bondo too.
+Typically, I would have filled in the damaged veneer on top with Bondo like we did with this dresser… and probably would have filled the leaves with Bondo too.

 Related: How to Fix Chipped Veneer